Real Estate FAQs

 Will the seller be at the closing?

 While the buyer must attend the closing in order to sign all of the loan documentation/paperwork, the seller may or may not be in attendance.
-Often times, the seller either pre-signs all dosing paperwork or grants his attorney power of attorney so that he may sign any documents that need to be signed at the closing.
+Oftentimes, the seller either pre-signs all closing paperwork or grants his attorney power of attorney so that he may sign any documents that need to be signed at the closing.
 It is usually a good idea for the seller not to attend the closing in order to avoid uncomfortable dialogue with the buyer, especially if there have been any contentions throughout the negotiation process.